 –J.R.R.
 Tolkien, The Lord of the Rings

-In the time given to us, let us be Friends of the Cross.
+In the time given to us, let us, like our Catholic ancestors, be friends of the Cross.